MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-security.md

 ### Design Recommendations

-- To maximize network security, limit network access to the absolute minimum required for the application to fulfill its purpose.
+- Limit public network access to the absolute minimum required for the application to fulfill its business purpose to reduce the external attack surface.
-  - Use internal network paths, such as Azure Bastion, or automatically managed temporary firewall rules to enable direct data-plane infrastructure access.
+  - Use [Azure Private Link](/azure/private-link/private-endpoint-overview#private-link-resource) to establish [private endpoints](/azure/private-link/private-endpoint-overview) for Azure resources that require secure network integration.
+  - Use [hosted private build agents](/azure/devops/pipelines/agents/agents#install) for CI/CD tooling to deploy and configure Azure resources protected by Azure Private Link.
+    - [Microsoft-hosted agents](/azure/devops/pipelines/agents/agents#microsoft-hosted-agents) won't be able to directly connect to network integrated resources.

 - When dealing with private build agents, never open an RDP or SSH port directly to the internet.
   - Use [Azure Bastion](/azure/bastion/bastion-overview) to provide secure access to Azure Virtual Machines and to perform administrative tasks on Azure PaaS over the Internet.